DarthFeder/DiscoveryCraft/README.md

-DiscoveryCraft
+###DiscoveryCraft
 ==============

 DiscoveryCraft is a mod for Minecraft, a game made by Mojang AB.

 This mod is published under the GNU Lesser GLPv3 liscense.
 For more information, head to http://www.gnu.org/copyleft/lesser.html.
+It says basically you are allowed to see, download, use, and edit my source code, but you are NOT allowed to disribute my mod without my expresssed permission.

 This mod is made by Darth_Feder.
-It is open source and avaliable to see on github: https://github.com/DarthFeder/DiscoveryCraft.
+It is avaliable to see on github: https://github.com/DarthFeder/DiscoveryCraft.

 I have a YouTube channel where I will be posting updates and videos relating to my mod, as well as my usual stuff.
 Check it out here: http://www.youtube.com/user/MinecraftTechz.

-DC is currently in Pre-Alpha (I just started working on it).
+DC is currently in a Pre-Stage (I just started working on it).
 It is currently more a bunch of ideas curculating in my head than a functioning mod.
 If you have any ideas, please feel free to message me.
 If you have something to fix or update, submit a pull request, and fix it! :D
+If you are a good artist (unlike me) and would like to help with wither my textures or my modeling, I am devoted to your help!
+Please contact me.
 I am frequently on IRC, on channels such as #direwolf20 and #minecraftforge, both on esper.net.

 Thanks to Pahimar for his Let's Mod series!
 It really helped to make this mod possible.

 =============================================================================================================
-WHAT IS DISCOVERYCRAFT?
+##WHAT IS DISCOVERYCRAFT?

 DiscoveryCraft is a mod for Minecraft currently in the works.
 Its main function is to add more scientific discovery to your minecraft world.
-This is broken down into four main sector of science:
+This is broken down into several main sector of science:

 - Astronomy